undecaf/storage-composer/README.md

 Those partitions do not need to have any file system type assigned, nor do they have to be formatted&nbsp;&ndash; StorageComposer will take care of that.
+Consider [these comments](#ssd-trimming) when partitioning SSDs that are to be used for caching.

 ### Running StorageComposer
 StorageComposer must be run from a regular user account in `sudo` as `root`.